ckurdziel/ckurdziel.github.com/category/investments.md

 I'm excited to invest in founders that have a very strong view on the world they want to live in, are insatiably curious, and approach building a company with a user-first perspective.
 Often, these founders are people who are technical enough or scrappy enough to build their first prototype themselves and self-aware about where their shortcomings lie (and how to build the right team around them).

  When I work with founders, I try to be helpful mostly around product strategy & go-to-market, organizational/product growth, and fundraising.
+You can read more about that [here](/values/).